MelanieWinter/gameify/README.md

 **Choose an Avatar:**
 - Navigate to the mystical cogwheel beneath your name to choose an avatar that resonates with you.
-- Dive into a collection of 50 enchanting images and pick the one that best represents your epic journey in the realm of Gameify!
+- Dive into a collection of 50 enchanting images and pick the one that best represents your epic journey in the realm of Gameify.

 **Daily Tasks:**
 - Your daily tasks reset daily.
-Add them once, conquer them daily to receive xp and coins!
+Add them once, conquer them daily to receive xp and coins.

-**Skills' Completion Meter**
+**Skills' Completion Meter:**
 - As you conquer daily tasks and goals linked to a skill, witness the skillls' completion meter soar.
-The more milestones you achieve, the closer you get to mastering that skill!
+The more milestones you achieve, the closer you get to mastering that skill.
-- Experience a grand surge of xp and coins upon reaching the pinnacle of a skill's mastery!
+- Experience a grand surge of xp and coins upon reaching the pinnacle of a skill's mastery.

-**Ascend the Levels**
+**Ascend the Levels:**
 - Ascend the levels by accumulating xp.
 - With every 50,000xp, elevate yourself to a new level, unlocking fresh realms of achievement and expertise.